 Through his experience in the construction industry, Wally has developed a niche labor law practice.
 The American Federation for Teachers decries Wally as “a destructive force.”
 In 2015, he spearheaded a successful effort to have NLRB Region 4 Director, Dennis Walsh, suspended for violating federal law.
 He is frequently sought by the media to comment on labor related issues and has appeared in the Wall Street Journal, Boston Globe, Philadelphia Business Journal, and CBS News.

 Wally has served as counsel on countless labor disputes.
-He counsels and consults with clients on union organizing campaigns, double breasting issues, and union collection actions.
+He counsels and consults with clients on union organizing campaigns, union grievance actions, collective bargaining negotiations, double breasting issues, and project labor agreements.
 He assists clients in opening projects blocked by union picket lines and the infamous union rat.
 Among the clients that Wally represents is the largest merit shop real estate developer in the City of Philadelphia.
 He refuses to accept the status quo and ferociously defend his clients’ right to use their workforce of their choice.
-His recent and notable cases include:
+Notable labor related cases that Wally has argued include:

 Defending Students at the University of Pennsylvania.
 In 2017, Wally served as counsel to a group of over 500 University of Pennsylvania graduate students opposed to the unionization of graduate students.
 The case subjected him to vicious attacks from the American Federation of Teachers.
 The AFT subsequently withdrew the petition for election.